 Before 2020, governments being able to put entire populations under house arrest and to force businesses to close depending on what they deem essential would have seemed absurd.
 Likewise, had someone written a book about a world where governments began printing money to subsidize large sections of the population whom they prohibited from earning a living, it would unquestionably have belonged in the fiction section.

-While we may reasonably expect many of the current restrictions to be lifted in the near future, aside from economic devastation, and a mental health crisis, another element of the legacy of lockdowns will likely be a changed perception of the role of government.
+COVID-19 restrictions should not be expected to last.
+However, aside from economic devastation, and a mental health crisis, another element of the legacy of lockdowns will likely be a changed perception of the role of government.

 To read more about the COVID-19 pandemic, check out our pandemics cluster page by clicking on the button below.